-To understand your policy, it helps to know the meaning of some of the common words or insurance terms used to describe it.
+To understand your insurance coverage, it helps to know the meaning of some common insurance terms.
 Below are simple definitions in plain English (and Spanish) of key insurance terms.

 Actual Cash Value - Current market value of a piece of property.
 This does not include the cost of repairing property that may have sustained damage.

 Aggregate Limit – No matter how many people or cars involved, this is the maximum amount your insurance company will pay on a claim.

 All Terrain Vehicle (ATV) Insurance - Protects All-Terrain Vehicle owners from losses or liabilities from accidents, thefts, vandalism, and natural causes.
 Many states require ATV insurance.

 Any Automobile Insurance - Commercial insurance protection covering automobiles that a company owns, rents, or borrows.